mmeehan-8/GUbioinformatics/MasterNotes.md

 `gcloud compute scp mam840@m12-controller:/home/mam840/fastqc_6/fastqc_out/SRR6996008.sra_2.paired_fastqc .html . `
-- after trimming, the per sequence base quality falls in the green and yellow, whereas the per sequece base quality dipped into the red before trimming
+- after trimming, the per sequence base quality falls in the green and yellow, whereas the per sequece base quality dipped into the red before trimming **(add more notes to this)**

 ## Workflow 3/17:
 ### Running Megahit (Steps 1-3):